Moist banana bread-like donut dipped in a gorgeous buttery dark caramel glaze that sets up so pretty, with a pinch of salt to even out the sweetness.

-Of course, I love new kitchen gadgets, appliances, and stuff, but it got me to thinking about just how valuable my kitchen space is.
-I have to really, really think I’ll use a new kitchen item to make space for it.
+Of course, I love new kitchen gadgets, appliances, and stuff,.
+But I have to really, really think I’ll use a new kitchen item to make space for it.
 One thing that I made space for last year and I’ve been so pleased with is my donut pans.

 Before I got these pans the only kind of donuts I made at home were the old school fried biscuit kind, but these pans have opened up a whole new world of donut flavors, my kids beg for chocolate zucchini donuts.
 I kind of geek out over donuts.
 In fact, I have a pinterest board devoted to nothing but donuts.
 It’s hard not to love them once you realize you can have a dozen mini donuts hot out of the oven in under 10 minutes!

 Are you a donut lover?
 These are few of my favorites:

 Something I’d like to mention about these banana donuts is this salted caramel glaze.
 Caramel is delicious stuff for sure, but if you’ve ever made caramel before you know that it can get molten hot and if it gets on you, it will burn, so please use care when glazing your donuts.
 It also cools off and sets up rather quickly.
 So If your caramel glaze starts to set up before you’ve finished, just pop it in the microwave for 5-10 seconds and it will go back to dipping consistency, but remember, it gets HOT!

 These banana donuts are best when eaten the day they are made.
 (I haven’t figured out a way to store them that keeps the bottoms from getting soggy.
 If you have, please email me and let me know!)
 But they are still good for a few days afterwards.

 I absolutely love this turquoise colored Wappa pan.
 It is my favorite donut pan because makes donuts that are nice and big, donut shop sized!